BaseCampCoding/fundamentals-of-programming-pt-1-unit-project-gregory-and-jeremiah-b/Project Proposal.md

 # Pokédex Finder
 ## Description
-In this Project, We are going to create a Finder through the pokédex for each of the legendary pokémon from each Generation.
+In this Project, We are going to create a Finder through the pokédex for each of the starter pokémon for the first three generations.
-More specifically, we want to ask the user for a legendary pokémon from a given list.
+More specifically, we want to ask the user for a pokémon from a given list.
 In the Pokémon games the Pokédex has a filter feature to let you  partially search and filter out pokémon, but you cannot necessarily search for a specific pokémon so we wanted to create a new feature that allows you to search for a specific pokémon.
 This search can provide specific data such as in entry number, types, and pokédex entry.

 ## Prior Art
  In the games you can only search under a set parameter they give you.
-Instead of looking on the internet you can have the program run and find a legendary pokémon of your choosing.
+Instead of looking on the internet you can have the program run and find a starter pokémon from the first three gens.

  ## Core User Workflows
- - Pokémon search: Since we're just making a searchable database, we only need the user to provide a name of the legendary pokemon they want to find in our database.
+ - Pokémon search: Since we're just making a searchable database, we only need the user to provide a name of the pokemon they want to find in our database.

  ## Daily Goals

- ### *Tuesday:* Database should be half-way done
+ ### *Tuesday:* Complete Database and start search features
- We want to have at least half of our database done.
+ We want to have our 5-10 Pokémon done by today and then get a basic search feature implemented.

- ### *Wednesday:* Database should be complete and user input will be worked on
+ ### *Wednesday:* Search features should be complete
- We want to finish off our database so that we can get started making user input code.
-We plan to experiment with our code until user input is simple.
+ We plan on having our search features fully desinged by the end of the day.
+ If we have extra time in the day then we might start early bug testing to make sure we impleted the lists correctly.

- ### *Thrusday:* User input should return info from database
+ ### *Thrusday:* Search features should be polished
- We should be able to ask for user input and return information based of their input.
+ Users should be able to easily search for specific data in our database.

 ## Students